Murder of Jeanne Clery

-The murder of Jeanne Clery occurred at Lehigh University in Bethlehem, Pennsylvania on April 5, 1986.
+The murder of Jeanne Clery occurred at Lehigh University in Bethlehem, Pennsylvania, on April 5, 1986.
 Clery, who was a freshman at the time of her death, was raped and killed in her dormitory on the Lehigh University campus.
 Clery's parents believed the university failed to share vital information with its students regarding campus safety, and launched a campaign for legislative reform for several years following their daughter's death.

 In 1988, Josoph Henry, another Lehigh University student, was convicted of murdering and raping Clery and was sentenced to death, but he later agreed to drop all appeals in exchange for life imprisonment without parole.

 The efforts of Clery's parents led to the 1990 passage of the Clery Act, a U.S. federal law requiring all universities and colleges that participate in federal student financial aid programs to report crime statistics, alert their respective campuses of imminent dangers, and distribute an Annual Campus Security Report to current and prospective students and employees, or face fines for failing to comply with the act.

 Assault, murder, and aftermath

 On April 5, 1986, in the spring of her freshman year, Jeanne Clery was raped and murdered in Stoughton Hall at Lehigh University by Josoph M. Henry, a fellow Lehigh University student.
 Clery was awakened by Henry while he was in the process of burglarizing her room.
-He then beat, cut, raped, sodomized, and strangled her.
+He then beat, kicked, cut, raped, sodomized, bit and strangled her.
 Prior to Clery's death, there were 181 reports of auto-locking doors being propped open on the campus.
 Henry is believed to have gained access to Clery's room through the propped doors, which was left unlocked in anticipation of the return of her roommate.

 Henry confessed the murder to friends and was subsequently reported to the police and apprehended.
 He was later sentenced to death via the electric chair, a decision upheld by the Supreme Court of Pennsylvania upon appeal.

 Witness testimony at the trial quoted Henry as explaining after the murder that "he hates whites" and also dismissed his crime as "nothing".

 The judge in his sentencing emphasized the extreme cruelty of the prolonged torture, rape and murder of the victim.

 In 2002, after his death sentence was thrown out, Henry opted to give up further appeal rights in exchange for accepting life in prison.
 He is currently serving his sentence at State Correctional Institution – Dallas in Jackson Township, Pennsylvania.